phorton1/base-apps-gitMUI/docs/config.md

-The SECTION verb comes *before* any *Repo Path* or *Remote Only ID* lines, and allows you to group related repos together into sections in the various gitUI windows.
+The SECTION verb comes *before* any *Repo Path* or *Remote Only ID* lines, and allows you to group related repos together into sections in the various gitMUI windows.

 	SECTION path (optional_id_if_slash_dash_substitution_not_good_enough)

-The *path* will be removed from following paths, and the ID from following IDs, in the DISPLAY ONLY of the repos in certain gitUI windows.
+The *path* will be removed from following paths, and the ID from following IDs, in the DISPLAY ONLY of the repos in certain gitMUI windows.
 For example, given a SECTION with two paths as follows:

 	SECTION	/src/Arduino/libraries